mattetti/LiveTV/README.md

-# TV Française
+# LiveTV

-Simple OS X application allowing you to watch most of the free French TV channels live. (works overseas)
+Simple OS X application allowing you to watch some live free TV channels (French, English, Italian).

 This product is buggy, mainly for educational purposes and certainly not maintained.
 Use it at your own risks.